epage/epage.github.io/blog/blog/winnow-toml-edit-combine-nom.md

 After [some experimentation](https://github.com/rust-bakery/nom/issues/1535), I found that we could tag the input type as being `Partial` and all of the parsers could switch their behavior.
 The complete case (default) sees no overhead from this switching.
-A `Partial` tag can be implemented that shows no overhead but I decided to make the default `Partial` support being able to switch to complete-parsing at runtime (e.g. the `Reader` reported the true end-of-input).
+A user can implement a `Partial` tag that shows no overhead but I decided to make the default `Partial` support being able to switch to complete-parsing at runtime (e.g. the `Reader` reported the true end-of-input).
 The overhead looks to mostly be from the larger input type which should be reduced with
 [Issue #72: Improving performance for `Located`](https://github.com/winnow-rs/winnow/issues/72).